Detroit Conservatory of Music

 Detroit Conservatory of Music was a music school in Detroit, Michigan.
 It was considered one of the leading institutions of music in the United States.
 It was founded in 1874 by J. H. Hahn and opened a normal school training department in 1889.

 It was located at 5035 Woodward Avenue.
 In 1909 the Detroit Conservatory Orchestra was organized at the school.

-Chapters of Mu Phi Epsilon and Sigma Alpha Iota existed at the school.
+Chapters of Mu Phi Epsilon, Sigma Alpha Iota, and Phi Mu Alpha Sinfonia existed at the school.

 The school featured on postcards.
 The Detroit Historical Society has a collection of documents from the school.
 The Detroit Public Library has a photograph of a woman playing violin at the school.